Bachelor of Science in Nursing (BSN)

 BSN Admission Interviews

-All interviews are held at the University of Nevada, Reno.
+All interviews are held online.
 If you are selected for an interview, the date and time will be included with the invitation.
-Interview dates are not negotiable and cannot be rescheduled.
+The interview date is not negotiable and cannot be rescheduled.

 While qualified students may apply to the Orvis School of Nursing undergraduate program multiple times, applicants are limited to a maximum of two admission interviews.
 Once the two admission interviews have been conducted, admission applications will no longer be accepted.
 The Admissions, Progressions & Student Affairs (APSA) committee will review advisor-supported petitions for any document-supported exceptions.